psychemedia/storytelling-notes/gwion-bach.md

 I have fled as a white grain of pure wheat,
 On the skirt of a hempen sheet entangled,
 That seemed of the size of a mare's foal,
-That is filling like a ship on the waters ;
+That is filling like a ship on the waters;
 Into a dark leathern bag I was thrown,
 And on a boundless sea I was sent adrift;
 Which was to me an omen of being tenderly nnrsed.